-The Company provided a guarantee to Yield Inc. with respect to the Convertible Notes.
-In addition, Yield Operating and Yield Inc. entered an intercompany borrowing arrangement, under which Yield Operating borrowed \$337 million of the proceeds of the Convertible Notes.
+The Company and Yield Operating provided a guarantee to Yield Inc. with respect to the Convertible Notes.
+In addition, Yield Operating and Yield Inc. entered into an intercompany borrowing arrangement, under which Yield Operating borrowed \$337 million of the proceeds of the Convertible Notes.
 The intercompany note bears interest at a rate of 3.58% and matures in 2019.